Three great lifestyle choices for seniors and family caregivers

 For seniors: Older adults can be at greater risk of isolation and loneliness.
 Leading expert Dr. John Cacioppo of the University of Chicago says, “Chronic loneliness belongs among other health risks, such as smoking, obesity or lack of exercise.”
 Sensory and mobility impairment, giving up the car keys and losing friends who have passed away or moved all make socializing more of a challenge—but it’s worth the effort to find opportunities to be around other people.

 For caregivers: Many caregivers, too, experience loneliness.
 Even as they are spending a lot of time in the company of their loved one, they miss socializing with friends.
 Their busy schedule, fatigue, and in some cases, fair-weather friends who stop calling, can leave them feeling isolated and depressed.
-This year, resolve to make a lunch date with old friends and, in addition, make some new friends.
+Create a monthly outing with old friends and, in addition, make some new friends.
 Have you tried a support group?
 Sharing your thoughts and suggestions with others is a great stress-buster and many long-lasting friendships have begun in this context.
 Social networking sites, such as Facebook, can also be a good way to stay in touch with old friends and meet new ones.
-These sites are not as good as “real life” friends, but for many, they offer company and stimulation.
+Staying connected in more ways than one can create a larger sense of purpose during times of great stress.

 Resolution #3: Think about your alcohol use.

-Do you sometimes have a bit too much champagne on New Year’s Eve and wake up on January 1 with a headache and other symptoms of a hangover?
-If so, you are not alone.
-If this was a one-time indulgence, remember to cut back on those toasts next year.
-But if you drink more than you should on a regular basis, consider that the National Institute on Alcohol Abuse and Alcoholism has named alcohol abuse by people over 65 as one of the fastest-growing health problems in the U.S.!
+Do you sometimes have a bit too much champagne on New Year’s Eve and wake up the next morning with symptoms of a hangover?
+If so, you are not alone, but remember to limit those toasts next year.
+For those that drink on a regular basis, consider that the National Institute on Alcohol Abuse and Alcoholism has named alcohol abuse by people over 65 as one of the fastest-growing health problems in the U.S. – help is never too far away.

 For seniors: While there may be some health benefits from consuming a small or moderate amount of alcohol, drinking too much negates those benefits and worsens many health conditions.
 It damages the liver and can lead to malnutrition and fall injuries.
 And when seniors mix alcohol with prescription drugs, the combination can be deadly.
 If you are worried about a loved one’s drinking, encourage him or her to talk to their healthcare provider about counseling or a support group that is geared toward the needs of older adults.

 For caregivers: Caring for a person with a substance abuse problem can quickly become your problem.
-But remember that you can’t force another person to deal with a drinking problem.
-Your loved one may be defensive or in denial and may try to conceal the problem.
-If the conversation isn’t going well, talk to a counselor or specialist.
-Join a support group for families of people with alcohol dependency.
-And take care of yourself.
-(Of course, if you are experiencing drinking problems of your own, now is a good time to get help.)
+But remember you can’t force another person to deal with a drinking problem.
+Your loved one may be defensive or in denial of the problem.
+If the conversation isn’t going well, talk to a counselor or joing a support group for families of people with alcohol dependency.
+And above all, take care of yourself.

-Source: Assisting Hands Home Care in association with IlluminAge.
-Copyright © IlluminAge, 2014
+Source: Assisting Hands® Home Care in association with IlluminAge.
+Copyright © IlluminAge, 2019